cabforum/forum/SCWG-charter.md

 * No more than twenty-seven (27) months have elapsed since the beginning of the reported-on period and no more than fifteen (15) months since the end of the reported-on period;
 * The audit report was prepared by a properly-Qualified Auditor.

 In addition, the member organization must actively issue certificates to subordinate CAs that, in turn, actively issue certificates to web servers that are openly accessible from the Internet, such certificates being treated as valid when using a browser created by a Certificate Consumer Member.
 Applicants that do not meet this requirement, but otherwise meet membership criteria may be granted Probationary Member status under Bylaw Sections 2.1 and 3.3 for a period of time to be designated by the SCWG.
-Furthermore, all Applicants must complete at least a six-month probationary period attending at least 30% of meetings before they are entitled to vote as Certificate Issuers.
+Furthermore, all Root Certificate Issuers must attend at least 30% of Working Group teleconferences in any six-month period and at least one Working Group face-to-face meeting in any twelve-month period.

    3) **A Certificate Consumer** can vote in this Working Group if it produces a software product intended for use by the general public for browsing the Web securely and:
-* has successfully completed a six-month probationary period by attending at least 30% of meetings over that six-month period;
 * has a history of participation in relevant standards bodies, such as the CA/Browser Forum, IETF, ETSI, W3C, and WHATWG;
 * provides updates for its membership-qualifying software product at least every 6 months;
 * has a publicly disclosed process for receiving software product problem reports concerning its membership-qualifying software product;
-* publishes criteria that it follows in adding or removing CA certificates from the list of CA certificates that its membership-qualifying software product uses to validate the chain of trust from a TLS certificate to the trusted CA certificate in such list;
+* publishes criteria that it follows in adding or removing CA certificates from the list of CA certificates that its membership-qualifying software product uses to validate the chain of trust from a TLS certificate to the trusted CA certificate in such list; and
-* has public documentation stating that it requires Certificate Issuers to comply with the CA/Browser Forum's Baseline Requirements for the issuance and maintenance of TLS server certificates; and
+* has public documentation stating that it requires Certificate Issuers to comply with the CA/Browser Forum's Baseline Requirements for the issuance and maintenance of TLS server certificates.
-* attests that it employs a sufficient number of developers and infosec-trained professionals who work on its membership-qualifying software product.
+Furthermore, all Certificate Consumers must attend at least 30% of Working Group teleconferences in any six-month period and at least one Working Group face-to-face meeting in any twelve-month period.

 (b) Applicants must supply the following information: